Quantum walk approach to simulating parton showers: Quantum walk as a parton shower simulation

-To simulate a parton shower, the steps shown in Figure~\ref{fig:partonShower} are performed many times, with only one splitting allowed to occur per step.
-Steps where no emission occurred are dictated by the Sudakov form factors from Equation~\ref{eqn:Sudakovs}.
+Only one splitting is allowed to occur per step, and steps where no emission occurred are dictated by the Sudakov form factors from Equation~\ref{eqn:Sudakovs}.
 The system is kept in a superposition state throughout the algorithm, with a measurement taking place only at the end of the calculation.
 Therefore, after all the steps have been evaluated, the system is in a superposition of all possible shower histories.
 This differs dramatically from classical parton shower algorithms where each shower history must be individually calculated.
 A physically meaningful quantity can only be extracted from a classical shower algorithm once all possible shower histories have been summed over.
 Consequently, the quantum algorithm approach to parton showers provides a unique advantage over the classical approach.

 The quantum parton shower algorithm with 31 shower steps has been run for 500,000 shots on the IBM Q 32-qubit Quantum Simulator~\cite{32_sim}.
 The output from the quantum simulator has been compared to a classical parton shower algorithm, which follows the same theoretical framework as that outlined in Section~\ref{sec:Theory}, simulating a toy model with one quark flavour and a gluon.
-Figure~\ref{fig:originalResults} shows the comparison between the quantum and classical parton shower algorithms of the probability distributions of the number of gluons measured at the end of the shower.
+Figure~\ref{fig:originalResults} shows the comparison between the probability distributions produced by the quantum and classical parton shower algorithms for the number of gluons measured at the end of the shower.
 This is shown for the scenario where there are zero quark-antiquark pairs in the final state and the much less probable scenario where there is one quark-antiquark pair in the final state.
 Due to the low statistics for the $1 q\overline{q}$ results, a further validation of the parton shower algorithm has been carried out using modified splitting functions to enhance the $g \rightarrow q\overline{q}$ and $q \rightarrow qg$ splittings.
 The results of this test are shown in Figure~\ref{fig:modResults} and display good agreement between the quantum and classical parton shower algorithms.
 The probability of producing two quark-antiquark pairs is less than $10^{-5}$.
 For both comparison runs, the classical algorithm has been executed for 31 shower steps with $10^6$ shots of the algorithm.